YoNG-Zaii/Linear-Guide/README.md

    </p>

+## How to comment, request changes, and approve a pull request <a id="approve-pr-linear"></a>

+1. In the pull request page, click 'Files changed'.

+2. Click 'Review changes'.
+Here, we have three options - Comment, Approve and Request Changes.

+3. Select 'Approve'.
+Now the pull request is ready to be merged into the main branch.

+4. Go back to the pull request page, click 'Merge pull request' and then 'Confirm merge'.

+5. The Linear issue is automatically updated to 'Done' status.
+We have officially completed one Linear issue cycle.

 ## More to be updated...

 ## References

-Ayodeji, B. (2019, Nov 28). *How to Write Good Commit Messages: A Practical Git Guide*. https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/
+Ayodeji, B. (2019, Nov 28). *How to Write Good Commit Messages: A Practical Git Guide*. [https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/).

-Linear. (n.d.). *Create issues*. https://linear.app/docs/creating-issues/.
+Linear. (n.d.). *Create issues*. [https://linear.app/docs/creating-issues](https://linear.app/docs/creating-issues).

-Linear. (n.d.). *Edit issues*. https://linear.app/docs/editing-issues.
+Linear. (n.d.). *Edit issues*. [https://linear.app/docs/editing-issues](https://linear.app/docs/editing-issues).

-Linear. (n.d.). *GitHub*. https://linear.app/docs/github.
+Linear. (n.d.). *GitHub*. [https://linear.app/docs/github](https://linear.app/docs/github).